-By Olivia Inez.
-Last Updated 6rd May 2021.
+By Joanne Jeffries.
+Last Updated October 12th 2021.
 Welcome to our guide on making a compensation claim against your workplace.
 When you are at work, your employer owes you a duty of care.
 This means that they are legally obliged to provide you with a safe and hygienic environment in which to work.
 If you have an accident at work, which was caused by negligence on the part of the employer and were injured as a result, you could be eligible to make a claim against your workplace for compensation, whether you’re a member of a trade union or not.

 If you wish to make a compensation claim for a workplace accident, call Accident Claims UK today.
 We can offer you advice on how to make a work injury claim.
 If we can see that you have good reason to claim compensation against your employer’s insurance company, we could provide you with a personal injury solicitor to represent you in your claim against your employer.
 Our solicitors have decades of experience handling personal injury claims, so you can trust that your case will be in safe hands.